How to Serve Eviction & Lease Termination Notices in Connecticut

 In Connecticut, in order for the delivery of a lease termination or eviction notice to be legal, certain rules and procedures must be followed.
 If they are not and the case proceeds to court, the case may be postponed or dismissed by a judge.

-Who Can Serve Notices in Connecticut?
+Who Can Serve Eviction Notices in Connecticut?

-A state marshal, proper officer or a person specially appointed by the court must serve the 3 day notice to quit and the 3 day notice to vacate.
+A state marshal, proper officer or a person specially appointed by the court must serve any 3 Day Notice.

-When Can Notices Be Served in Connecticut?
+When Can Eviction Notices Be Served in Connecticut?

 In Connecticut, an eviction or lease termination notice may be served any day of the week.
 For notices to be served by the state marshal, proper officer or specially appointed person by the court, they will inform the landlord when the notice is scheduled to be delivered.